 His Personality & Well-being Lab aims to better understand the role of finances and consumption in people's happiness and subjective well-being, as well as the concept of happiness and quality of life in general.

-Masha Ksendzova, content manager, is an undergraduate student at San Francisco State University.
-As a member of the Personality & Well-being Lab, she is interested in materialism, maladaptive consumption, self-regulation, and mortality salience.
+Masha Ksendzova, Lab coordinator and content manager, is an undergraduate student at San Francisco State University.
+As a member of the Personality & Well-being Lab, she is interested in consumer judgment, moral decision-making, and self-defeating pursuits of happiness.